 The Audit Committee is composed of four members of the Board, Mses.
 Annalisa King, Karen Kinsley and Annette Verschuren and Mr. Tony Meti, who is the Chairman of this committee, all of whom are independent and financially literate.
-The Audit Committee has the mandate to (i) review the annual and quarterly financial statements of the Company and certain other public disclosure documents required by regulatory authorities; (ii) review and adopt the annual audit plan prepared by the external auditors and oversee their work, including the appropriateness of the accounting principles and practices used by the Company; (iii) monitor periodically the adequacy and the effectiveness of the internal control systems of the Company; (iv) approve all services not related to audit services which the external auditors may render to the Company and its subsidiaries, subject to the policy of the Company on services which may be provided by the Company's external auditors and by other accounting firms; (v) oversee and control the internal audit function; (vi) review and approve the annual internal audit plan; (vii) oversee the application of the Company's procedure regarding complaints of an auditing or accounting nature; (viii) examine, approve and apply the Company's hiring policy with respect to employees and former employees of the current and former auditors of the Company; (ix) delineate any relationship the external auditors have with the Company which may affect the independence and objectivity of the external auditors; (x) review and evaluate the risk factors inherent to the Company's business and ensure that appropriate measures are in place to manage them effectively; and (xi) present quarterly reports to the Board with respect to its achievements and current projects.
-The Audit Committee's charter is published in the Annual Information Form of the Company under Appendix A. During fiscal 2016, the Audit Committee held seven meetings, all of which were followed by meetings where Management was not present.
+The Audit Committee has the mandate to (i) review the annual and interim financial statements of the Company and certain other public disclosure documents required by regulatory authorities; (ii) review and adopt the annual audit plan prepared by the external auditors and oversee their work, including the appropriateness of the accounting principles and practices used by the Company; (iii) monitor periodically the presence and the effectiveness of the internal control systems of the Company; (iv) approve all services not related to audit services which the external auditors may render to the Company and its subsidiaries, subject to the policy of the Company on services which may be provided by the Company's external auditors and by other accounting firms; (v) oversee and control the internal audit function; (vi) review and approve the annual internal audit plan; (vii) oversee the application of the Company's procedure regarding complaints of an auditing or accounting nature; (viii) examine, approve and apply the Company's hiring policy with respect to employees and former employees of the current and former auditors of the Company; (ix) delineate any relationship the external auditors have with the Company which may affect the independence and objectivity of the external auditors; (x) review and evaluate the risk factors inherent to the Company's business and ensure that appropriate measures are in place to manage them effectively; and (xi) present quarterly reports to the Board with respect to its achievements and current projects.
+The Audit Committee's charter is published in the Annual Information Form of the Company under Appendix A and can also be found on the Company's website at www.saputo.com.
+During fiscal 2017, the Audit Committee held seven meetings, all of which were followed by meetings where Management was not present.